danielfett/draft-dpop/main.md

     to the same public key.

 The mechanism presented herein is not a client authentication method.
-In fact, a primary use case is public clients (single page applications) that do not use client authentication.
+In fact, a primary use case of DPoP is for public clients (e.g., single page applications) that do not use client authentication.
 Nonetheless, DPoP is designed such that it is compatible with `private_key_jwt` and all other client authentication methods.